apache/flagon/docker/README.md

 Licensing
 --------------

-Apache SensSoft is provided under Apache License version 2.0.
-See LICENSE (at Master) file for more details.
-"Software as a Sensor" is Copyright © 2016 The Charles Stark Draper Laboratory, Inc. All rights reserved.
+Apache Flagon is provided under Apache License version 2.0.
+See LICENSE and NOTICE (at Master) file for more details.